raghumntv/GSTSegmentation/readme.md

-#install and run test application
+# Steps to install and run test application

 clone the repository

 In the cloned directry run command : npm install

-To execute test : npm run test
+To execute test : npm run tests